Chances of getting into Lehigh University

 What are the SAT requirements for students to be admitted to Lehigh University?

 Lehigh University typically requires applicants to be in the top 10 percent of SAT test takers.
 The school consistently takes SAT composite scores down to 1330 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 1250.
 The estimated average SAT composite for admitted freshman is 1410 out of 1600.
+The school ranks #6 in Pennsylvania for highest average SAT composite score.
 51 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.